-Considering Figure 1, the long thrusting blocks for the solution of a FOP are yet located in the optimal location given a departure date and a ToF.
-The HDC idea is that the most convenient duty cycles of a solution both fuel-optimal and OC should be located around them.
+Considering Fig. 1, the long thrusting blocks for the solution of a FOP are yet located in the optimal location given a departure date and a ToF.
+The HDC idea is that the most convenient duty cycles of a solution both fuel-optimal and OC should be located around them, and not casually located along all the duration of the cruise.
 Thus, an optimal OC trajectory should be in aspect very similar to the not-OC solution, but with the long thrusting blocks interrupted when the coasting phases are imposed.
 The authority lost during them is expected to be recovered by HDC with thrusting arcs located immediately before and/or after the long thrusting blocks.
-To test this intuition, as well as the use of the not-equally distributed grid, a first simple example has been assessed.